-Control of expansion of irrigated land, introduction of less water consumption crops should be considered simultaneously.
-Control of illegal drilling that has been already conducted by NWRA-SB has to be continued.
+Other approaches should be considered simultaneously, such as controlling the expansion of irrigated land, and the introduction of less water-consuming crops.
+In addition, the control of illegal drilling, which has already conducted by National Water Resources Authority Sana'a Branch (NWRA-SB), must be continued.